-Two ‘flashpoints’ have come up in the last 2 years, outlined in the tabs below, and see the fourth tab for more information about sand harvesting and its impacts.
+Three ‘flashpoints’ have come up in the last 4 years, outlined in the tabs below, and see the fourth tab for more information about sand harvesting and its impacts.

 23 January 2016.
 Sand harvesting on the outer reef slope from Likoni to Tiwi (part of the south coast of Kenya, south of Mombasa), by the China Road and Bridge Corporation, for construction of Kenya’s new Standard Gauge Railway has been stopped by Kenya’s National Environment Tribunal.
 This decision was reached by the Tribunal on a case brought by the South Coast Residents Association, opposing the decision by Kenya’s National Environment Management Authority (NEMA) to allow harvesting on the basis of a preliminary ‘Environmental Report’ brought by the CRBC.
 Instead, the NET required that a full Environmental Impact Assessment must be conducted before NEMA can grant approval.

 The initial “EIA” submitted by the CRBC contained almost no relevant information on coral reef and seagrass habitats, sediment resuspension by dredging, and sediment plume movements driven by wind, currents and waves.
 The EIA team did not conduct an environmental or biological assessment, did not survey the reef, marine habitats, or sand resource being harvested, and did not even get on a boat (see image at right) – the closest they got to the site was the beach (see image from the “EIA report”).